EpiphyYT/EpiphyYT.github.io/FromLightGunGamesToFPS.md

 ### Duck Hunt - Nintendo NES (1984)

 Duck Hunt was released just two months after the launch of the Beam Gun peripheral for Nintendo’s Famicom (Family Computer) and quickly became one of the most popular games of its time.
-The nameless hunting dog featured in the game soon became an iconic character, and Duck Hunt itself emerged as a definitive classic of the light gun genre.
+The nameless hunting dog featured in the game soon became an iconic character, and Duck Hunt itself emerged as a definitive classic of the light gun genre (Wikipedia, 2025).

 Like the earlier Ray-O-Lite, Duck Hunt was also hunting-themed, but as the medium evolved into the electronic era, the game introduced more complex rules, more engaging feedback, and higher-frequency interactions.
 Rather than striving for a purely realistic simulation, it embraced entertainment-oriented design—for example, when the player fails to shoot a duck, the mocking laughter animation of the hunting dog serves as a playful punishment mechanic, reinforcing the game’s humor and charm while enhancing player engagement.

 * Nintendo, C. T. (n.d.).
 Duck Hunt.
 Nintendo. https://nintendo.fandom.com/wiki/Duck_Hunt
+* Wikipedia contributors.
+(2025g, November 6).
+Duck Hunt.
+Wikipedia. https://en.wikipedia.org/wiki/Duck_Hunt

 ### Laser Invasion - Konami (1991)

 Laser Invasion, developed by Konami and released in 1991 for the Nintendo Entertainment System (NES), is a multi-genre first-person action game that utilizes the NES Zapper light gun.
-Before each mission, players receive a briefing from the commander, outlining the next objective.
+Before each mission, players receive a briefing from the commander, outlining the next objective (Arnpoly, 2018).
 They then infiltrate enemy bases, complete specific missions, and attempt to escape successfully.

 The game was praised as a hybrid experience that blended multiple gameplay genres, introducing more complex narratives and multidimensional mechanics to create a richer, more immersive experience.
 This marked a significant turning point in game design philosophy—signaling the industry’s transition from designing games around toys to designing games around player experience.
 Laser Invasion thus stands as a milestone in the evolution toward fully electronic, experience-driven gameplay design.